AdobeDocs/analytics.en/help/components/classifications/sets/overview.md

 ---
-title: Classification sets Overview
+title: Classification sets overview
-description: Use Classification sets to manage classification data.
+description: Use classification sets to manage classification data.
 exl-id: a139b298-1188-42ce-b52f-c71e0ff7c4e3
 ---
 # Classification sets Overview

 Classification sets provide a single interface to manage classifications and rules.
-This workflow combines the concept of creating classifications in Report Suite Settings with the concept of the Classification Importer to provide a more intuitive interface to create and manage classification data.
+This workflow combines the concept of creating classifications in Report suite settings with the concept of the Classification importer to provide a more intuitive interface to create and manage classification data.

 **[!UICONTROL Components]** > **[!UICONTROL Classification sets]**